steven t. piantadosi

 I am an NCSE Steve who really likes free software, wikipedia, and accordions.

-My partner, Meghan Dorrian, is a bay area architect at Young America Creative.
+My partner, Meghan Dorrian, is an architect at Young America Creative.

 representative publications